UWQuickstep/Grail/README.md

 ============================
 Code for the Grail method described in: http://pages.cs.wisc.edu/~jignesh/publ/Grail.pdf

-At a high level, you load your graph data into the vertex and the edge data below, and then run the code here to generate SQL to analyze the graphs.
+At a high level, you load graph data into the `vertex` and the `edge` tables below, and then run the code here to generate SQL to analyze the graphs.
 The code here generates T-SQL (for Microsoft SQL Server, which we had used in the original paper).
 If you are interested in making this work with other databases, please let us know!

 How to run Grail?